Cannabidiphorol

 Cannabidiphorol, the heptyl-homologue of cannabidiol was identified as a natural phytocannabinoid and named cannabidiphorol (CBDP) in 2019.
 It had previously been reported as a synthetic compound, but was not identified as a natural product prior to 2019.
-Recently, CBDP has been gained popularity due to it being synthesized and available on a commercial level.
+Recently, CBDP has since gained popularity due to it being synthesized and available on a commercial level.

 Pharmacology

 Pharmacodynamics

 CBDP shows weak antagonism at both cannabinoid receptors (CB1 and CB2), similar to cannabidiol (CBD).
 CBD, however, exhibits stronger antagonism at CB2, reaching a 33% maximum response of SR144528 versus CBDP's 23%.

 Both cannabinoids act as weak agonists at the serotonin 5-HT1A receptor, contributing to potential anxiolytic effects.

 Unlike CBD, CBDP shows no sign of dopamine D2 receptor agonism.

 Unexpectedly, CBDP acts as a positive allosteric modulator (PAM) at the MOR, enhancing met-enkephalin signaling by 37%, potentially affecting pain perception.